jsstevenson/nvim-tmux/README.md

 ## Features

 * Improved file detection
-* Incorporation of the built-in Neovim compilation tooling -- provides a `compile/` file that sets the `makeprg` and `errorformat` settings used by `:make` to call `tmux source` on the file loaded in the current buffer.
-A Lua funciton to do the same with the [plenary.nvim](https://github.com/nvim-lua/plenary.nvim) Job API is included as well.
+* Support for `:make`, calling `tmux source` on the file in the current buffer.
+A Lua function to do the same with the [plenary.nvim](https://github.com/nvim-lua/plenary.nvim) Job API is included as well.
 * Execute command under cursorline or visual select
 * Show the man page entry for the item under the cursor in a floating window

 ## Requirements

 * Neovim 0.7.0+
-* Tmux
+* Tmux (tested on 3.3a)
 * [plenary.nvim](https://github.com/nvim-lua/plenary.nvim)

 ## Installation